speedRS/speedrs.github.io/_posts/2012-07-19-how-to-add-or-remove-a-byte-order-mark.md

 [^2]: [http://notepad-plus-plus.org/](http://notepad-plus-plus.org/) - An excellent text editor I've used for several years.

-[^3]: [Sublime Text](http://www.sublimetext.com/) - Seems to be the flavour-of-the-month editor, recommended to me by <a href="https://twitter.com/gmrph">@gmrph.
+[^3]: [Sublime Text](http://www.sublimetext.com/) - Seems to be the flavour-of-the-month editor.
 I've been pretty happy with it so far, especially in terms of it's [simplified package management](http://wbond.net/sublime_packages/package_control) abilities.
 It's also cross-platform!

 [^4]: <a href="https://github.com/facelessuser/HexViewer">https://github.com/facelessuser/HexViewer</a> - A hex viewer for Sublime Text 2.